S’ólh téméxw te íkw’elò. Xólhmet te mekw’stám ít kwelát.

 What do our communities need?
 Who decides and how do we go about getting those programs or services?
 We are coming up to a vote on the Constitution which will help define our future Stó:lō Xwexwílmexw nation.
 Mail-in ballots have been sent out and voting officially opens online on November 4 at onefeather.ca.
 In person voting also opens on November 13 and 14 in Leq’á:mel, Tzeachten and at our Stó:lō Nation Governance House.
 So what ARE we asking you to vote on?
 It’s not the treaty.
 Not yet.
 Our negotiators are still working on that.
 But in order to ensure we are all on the same page, we do need our communities to agree upon our Constitution first.
 This document defines how the six villages of the Stó:lō Xwexwílmexw will work together in the future as a government.

 Everyone likes a story, right?
-Find out what a Constitution is from Grand Chief Steven Point and how Yeqwyeqwí:ws Councillor Jazmine Horne created a way to describe the Stó:lō Xwexwilmexw Constitution not just with words, but in images too.
-Inspired by a comic that was created by X-syte youth team members for the Stó:lō Xwexwilmexw Treaty Association in 2012, Jazmine has teamed up with illustrator Melissa Kendzierski to refresh the story of Kw’í:ts’téleq.
-In Volume 2 of the series, Kw’í:ts’téleq escapes residential school and goes on a journey to learn from the ancestors about ways our communities can work together.
+Yeqwyeqwí:ws Councillor Jazmine Horne wants everyone to understand about the Stó:lō Xwexwílmexw Constitution .
+So in the same vein as work done by X-syte youth team members for the Stó:lō Xwexwílmexw Treaty Association in 2012, Jazmine teamed up with illustrator Melissa Kendzierski to refresh the story of Kw’í:ts’téleq.
+In Volume 2 , Kw’í:ts’téleq escapes residential school and goes on a journey to learn how six communities can work together.
 We can’t tell you more than that. . .

 What does it mean to be a sovereign nation and how does that translate into governance?
 In this episode we explore ideas of nationhood and how our Shxwelméxwelh/Constitution, a document that describes our ancient beliefs in a modern way, is an essential part of our path to self-government.
 We also hear our chiefs discuss their visits to far-flung Indigenous communities who are leading the way.
 Our communities will vote on the Constitution in November.
 We believe in Stó:lō.